 App Description/Keywords: The app description in Apples App Store has no effect on ASO.
 However, it is recommended that the description be SEO optimized so pages will be indexed in Google searches.
 Apple uses key words from the keyword field for ASO.
 Google Play optimization includes using keywords in the app description as they are considered in its ASO algorithm.
 Keyword stuffing is not allowed so it is advisable to use targeted keywords no more than five times each.

 Screenshots: Screenshots have no effect on app ranking in either app store.
 Apple allows 5 and Google 8.
 Screenshots do drive downloads so pay attention to them and don’t overlook.

 Categories: Having more categories increases the chance of your app being discovered as a search can become more specific.
 This gives the Apple App Store the advantage due to the additional categories it has

 Rating and Reviews: A fair amount of weight is given to ratings and reviews when ranking apps in both app stores.
 They are similar in their handling of reviews and ratings and fake reviews will get you banned from both app stores quickly.

 Social Factors: Google has integrated Google + 1 into its app store allowing users to essentially “like” an app.
 This does influence the algorithm.

-According to Search Engine Watch the most important on-page factors in determining app ranking appear to be the app title, the app description and keywords data as stated in this article.
+According to Search Engine Watch, the most important on-page factors in determining app ranking appear to be the app title, the app description and keywords data as stated in this article.

-Achieving an app store ranking in the top 500 will be a challenge with over one million apps in both Google Play and Apples App Store and will require thorough knowledge of the ASO algorithm and how it works, or plenty of luck.
+Achieving an app store ranking in the top 500 will be a challenge with over one million apps in both Google Play and Apples App Store and will require a thorough knowledge of the ASO algorithm and how it works, or plenty of luck.
 If you’re having troubles with doing that you can just ask app promotion services to help you out.